 No matter what’s happening with you, life continues, it bumps along, things happen, develop, fade away, change.
 Even when you reckon you’re in a rut, good or bad, there’s no real stasis.

 I thought this last night driving home from a meeting I had in North Melbourne.
 It was about 6pm on a day that had hit 42 degrees.
 I walked out of my meeting and looked at the sky, which was eerie.
 The wind blew, a golden glow set over the city, obscuring it from view though I was only a couple of k’s away.
-Was it smile?
-It was the wrong colour, and anyway there was no smell of it.
+Was it smog?
+It was the wrong colour, and anyway, there was no smell of it.
 Turns out it was a dust storm whipped up by a change coming through.

-It was enough to set a tone, and after the meeting for my mind to wander speculating on how things evolve.
+It was enough to set a tone, and after the meeting, for my mind to wander speculating on how things evolve.

 Last week I contacted someone I met first about five years ago.
 I met him at a networking function, and in the ensuring 2-3 years we probably caught up another 3-4 times, and at one stage agreed to look out for each other in terms of work – which came to naught.
 He has his own software development company, small, but established now for 15 years.
 I hadn’t him for a couple of years until last night, and it was only by chance that he came to mind.

 I thought of him as I was casting around for someone to partner with me on one of the ventures I have in mind.
-There’s one venture in particular I’m passionate about because I think it’s a great idea that addresses a gap in the market, and the time is right for it.
-And so on spec I sent him an email last week telling I was looking for partners – could he help?
+There’s one venture, in particular, I’m passionate about because I think it’s a great idea that addresses a gap in the market, and the time is right for it.
+And so on spec, I sent him an email last week telling I was looking for partners – could he help?

-We met at a pub in North Melbourne and over an ice cold beer caught up on the intervening years.
+We met at a pub in North Melbourne and over an ice-cold beer caught up on the intervening years.
 Then I told him about my idea.
 It was the moment of truth.
 I think it’s good.
 Everyone I’ve spoken to thinks it’s good.
 But this was a guy experienced in tech start-ups – what would he think?

 He’s a funny fellow with some strange ideas, but he’s very knowledgeable and clever.
 He’s switched on to, and one of those people – a bit like me – who appreciates ideas.
 He looked at me as I explained my proposal, and at the end of it said he was a believer in patterns.
 There’s a symmetry in the world.
-At this stage I wasn’t quite following, but hopeful.
+At this stage, I wasn’t quite following, but hopeful.
 Then he told me about an idea he’s carried since 1997.